 In this example, the Message function is used within a conditional expression to output a field conversion error message and update column data with a value of "False" if given date-time values do not contain valid time data.

 If [Hour] = "0" and [Minutes] = "0" then

 NULL(): Returns a Null value.

 RangeMedian(...): Calculates the median from a series of aggregated ranges.
 See Range Median.

 ReadRegistryString(Key, ValueName, DefaultValue="): Returns a value from the registry.

 Soundex(String): Returns the Soundex of String.
-Soundex creates a code based on the first character in the string plus three characters based on the following items:
+Soundex creates a code based on the first character in the string plus three characters based on these items:

 |Non-Alpha Characters (numbers and punctuation)||-1|